brainfork/bf-developer/README.md

-# bf-custom-post-types
+# bf-developer
-Easy register WordPress custom post types
+A suite of tools used for development of WordPress code.
+Compiled by [@brainfork](https://github.com/brainfork)